neondatabase/website/content/docs/tutorials/neon-prisma-tutorial.md

 ## Next Steps

- If you would like to explore how to send queries to your database with Prisma Client, refer to [Part 4: Explore how to send queries to your database with Prisma Client](https://www.prisma.io/docs/getting-started/quickstart#4-explore-how-to-send-queries-to-your-database-with-prisma-client) in the Prisma Quickstart, which walks you through those steps, building upon setup you've performed in this tutorial.
+ If you would like to explore how to send queries to your database with Prisma Client, refer to [Part 4: Explore how to send queries to your database with Prisma Client](https://www.prisma.io/docs/getting-started/quickstart#4-explore-how-to-send-queries-to-your-database-with-prisma-client) in the Prisma Quickstart, which walks you through those steps, building upon the setup in this tutorial.

 ## Need help?